mizmay/standalone_web_maps_foss4g2025/workshop/step-06.md

 ### Commit Your Changes

 Add, commit, and push your revised `index.html` and `style.json` to your remote fork.
+Verify that the map you see via your local server and the one you see via Github Pages match the image below.

 ### What You Have Now